 Do you know how each provision affects both parties?

 Many online business contract templates are full of legalese and terms of art.
 You may see terms like “represents,” “warrants,” “indemnify,” “joint and several liability,” “damages,” “caveat emptor,” “de facto,” and the list can go on.
 If you lack experience with legal jargon, then there are times when you may make the best guess as to what certain provisions mean.
-If you cannot confidently state that you know how each provision impacts your business, your SEO consultant, and your business relationship, then you need to speak with an attorney before signing.
+If you cannot confidently state that you know how each provision impacts your business, your consultant, and your business relationship, then you need to speak with an attorney before signing.

 Do you know if each provision is enforceable?